- Why does Google use an auction to determine the ads that appear on my pages?

 Because the ad auction ranks advertisers based on their bids and Quality Score, it creates a win-win-win situation: it assigns the ad unit to the advertisers who value it the most; the winning ads are therefore from the advertisers who are willing to pay the most; and the Quality Score-based approach ensures good user experience.

-Before the ad auction takes place, our system narrows down all of the available AdWords ads to determine which ones are eligible to compete to show on your pages.
+Before the ad auction takes place, our system first narrows down all of the available Google Ads ads to determine which ones are eligible to compete to show on your pages.
 Here are a few ways that this happens:

 - Ad targeting: We only consider ads that are relevant to the content or users of your site.
 Through placement-targeting, we’ll also consider ads from advertisers who have specifically chosen to show ads on your pages when they’ve found a match between their offerings and your site’s users.

-- Ad format: Advertisers can create text or image ads and choose contextual-targeting or placement-targeting, and so depending on the selections that you've made, certain types of ads may or may not be eligible to show on your pages.
+- Ad format: Advertisers can create text or image ads, and choose contextual targeting, placement targeting or user targeting, and so depending on the selections that you've made, certain types of ads may or may not be eligible to show on your pages.

 Just like in a traditional auction, the more advertisers that bid to appear on your pages, the higher the competition is for your ad units and the more you can earn.
 The fewer restrictions that you place on the ads that can show on your website, the more ads our system will be able to return, therefore increasing your revenue.

 Once we have a pool of eligible ads, the ad auction determines which of those ads will show up on your pages and how much each advertiser will pay.
-For each eligible ad, Ad Rank is calculated by combining the CPC bid and the ad’s Quality Score.
-Because ads are then ranked by Ad Rank, an advertiser with a low CPC bid but high Quality Score may win the auction against another competitor whose CPC bid is higher but who has ad creatives that pose poor user experience and are not likely to be clicked on.
+For each eligible ad, Ad Rank is calculated by combining the generic bid and the ad’s Quality Score.
+Because ads are then ranked by Ad Rank, an advertiser with a low CPC bid but high Quality Score may win the auction against another competitor whose generic bid is higher but who has ad creatives that pose poor user experience and aren't likely to be clicked.
 This dynamic auction-based system also means that the price that the winner pays varies from auction to auction, and from ad impression to ad impression, depending on the advertisers’ Quality Score for that page and on the level of auction competition.

 Your quality score is a measure of how useful your ad is to the people who see it.
 It’s based on several factors, including: